Unboxed-Software/solana-course/content/cpi.md

 The Solana runtime will internally call [`create_program_address`](https://docs.rs/solana-program/1.4.4/solana_program/pubkey/struct.Pubkey.html#method.create_program_address) using the seeds provided and the `program_id` of the calling program.
 It can then compare the result against the addresses supplied in the instruction.
 If any of the addresses match, then the runtime knows that indeed the program associated with this address is the caller and thus is authorized to be a signer.

-## Best Practices and Common Pitfalls
+## Best Practices and common pitfalls

 ### Security checks